AmbroziakIvanIMZ12/IvanAmbroziak/README.md

-You need the Branch: Seminar_2
+You need the Branch: Seminar_2.
-Then you need folder: Sockets
+Then you need folder: Sockets.
-Then you need folder: Sck
+Then you need folder: Sck.
-Then you need the files: Implementa
+Then you need the files: Implementa.